daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   ```

   Copy and paste the following into the configuration file:
   ```
-  # Allow JupyterHub to be accessed by typing "lab" into the command line.
+  # Allow Jupyter Lab to be accessed by typing "lab" into the command line.
   c.Spawner.default_url = '/lab'

   # Allow admin to access other users' accounts